 Group policy changes can take effect immediately or be set to apply automatically during the next computer startup or user logon.
 To force a Group Policy update on a computer, you can use the gpupdate command-line tool.

-This tool is available on computers that are running Microsoft Windows Server 2008 R2, Windows Server 2012, Windows 8, or Windows 10.
+This tool is available on computers running Microsoft Windows Server 2008 R2, Windows Server 2012, Windows 8, or Windows 10.
 You can also use the Group Policy Management Console (GPMC) to force a Group Policy update.

-If you are using an Active Directory-based Group Policy, changes you make to Group Policy Objects (GPOs) are automatically replicated from the domain controller to the client computer.
+If you use an Active Directory-based Group Policy, changes you make to Group Policy Objects (GPOs) are automatically replicated from the domain controller to the client computer.
 However, the client computer can cache GPOs, and might not receive the updated GPO until the next time that Group Policy is processed.

 The default interval for processing Group Policy is every 90 minutes.
 However, you can change this interval using the Group Policy Management Console (GPMC) or the Group Policy Object Editor (GPOE).

 You can verify when Group Policy was last applied to a computer using the Resultant Set of Policy (RSoP) feature in GPMC or by reviewing event logs.
 For more information, see “Verifying Group Policy Application” in the Group Policy Management Guide.

 If you use Local Group Policy, changes to the Local Group Policy object (LGPO) are applied immediately to the computer.
 However, you can use the gpupdate command-line tool to force the computer to reapply all GPOs.